rodrigcasio/html-rcasio-practice/README.md

 # html-rcasio-practice
-these are just html files for practice
+these are just html files done for practice and understanding HTML structure.